The story of the white shepherd

 Because of the color, the white shepherd has been used as a good shepherd. wolves could not distinguish the white shepherd of the sheep and therefore saved many sheep from the attacking animals.
 There are also some stories saying that the white shepherd was popular because it could hide in the sheep flock as a defense against thieves and robbers.

+Max E. von Stephanitz worked hard to improve the shepherd.
+For him it meant nothing what color it was, the important thing was that it could perform a good job.
 The author Winifred Gibson Strickland did an interview for his book "The German Sherpherd Today" with Herta von Stephanitz, who was the daughter of Max, she told why Max gave up.
 The Nazis were more focused on external shepherd than what its function was.
 Max had always had the great dream to breed a good working dog, but this was indifferent to the Nazis and since many of the members of the German shepherdclub SV was Nazis were Max's dream destroyed.
 The Nazis began to breed shepherds as they thought was right and they threatened Max with concentration camp if he did not cooperate.
 After 36 years of work in SV he gave up.
 He died a year later on 22 April 1936.
 The Nazis, including Hitler, saw the white fur as a mistake and would therefore prefer the shepherd had a dark coat.
 This led to a hue began at the White German shepherd, where farmers used fire / drowning method to achieve the final solution to the problem, so the white shepherd could be wiped out.

 By the end of 2 World War II, there were relatively few good German shepherds back in Germany.
 The best dogs were primarily bred in the United States.
 During the period began many prejudices to root against the white shepherd.